connexcs/docs/docs/carrier.md

 1. Navigate to **Management** > **Carrier**.
 2. Click the **`+`** button.
 3. Enter relevant carrier details.
-(See Carrier Configuration below.)
 4. Click **`Save`**.

+Carrier fields:
 * Basic tab
    * **Carrier Name:** Enter a unique name for the carrier.
    * **Channels:** Add the number of channels (ports) in numeric digits.
 Set this to ZERO for unlimited channels.